Check out the most recent blog post: Acid and Cancer

-Written by Keith Bishop, Clinical Nutritionist, Educator, and Retired Pharmacist
+Researched and written by Keith Bishop, Clinical Nutritionist, Integrative Oncology Educator, Cancer Coach, and Retired Pharmacist

 Few spices have garnered as much attention and acclaim as turmeric in natural health and wellness.
 This vibrant yellow-orange root, a cornerstone of traditional medicine for thousands of years, has a rich cultural heritage that connects us to our ancestors.
 Central to turmeric's healing prowess is curcumin, a compound extensively studied for its potential anticancer properties.
 This blog post delves into the fascinating world of turmeric and curcumin, shedding light on their anticancer actions, challenges in absorption, and the innovative solutions to these challenges while also touching upon their role in conventional cancer treatments.